peterzhen/RubySequel/README.md

 ## Demo

-RubySequel takes in a SQLite3 database which is done through `DBConnection`.
-By default the gem has been preset with a demo database and it's variables are pre-filled.
+A demo database has been included in the RubySequel's root to showcase the general functionality.
 RubeSequel's methods and associations can be seen by loading `demo.rb` in pry.
 This can be done by entering `load './demo.rb'` into the pry console.

-To test the methods or associations simply type use on of the listed methods or associations.
-For example:
+To test the methods or associations, simply use one of the listed methods or associations.

-If you wanted to find get all from the `pokemons` table, in `SQL` you would write:
+For example, if you wanted to find get all from the `pokemons` table, in `SQL` you would write:

 ```
 SELECT
   *
 FROM
   pokemons;
 ```

-However in RubySequel you can simply do this:
+However in RubySequel you can just do this:

 `Pokemon.all`

 ## Custom Databse

-To load a custom database, simply change the `DEMO_DB_FILE` to your `.db` file and `DEMO_SQL_FILE` to your `.sql` file in `demo.rb`.
+To load a custom database, change the `DEMO_DB_FILE` to match your `.db` file and `DEMO_SQL_FILE` to your `.sql` file in `demo.rb`.

 ## Adding RubySequel To Your Project